 In offices, flowers also help boost creativity, innovation, and productivity.
-Workers perusing pretty flowers tend to feel less tension anxiety, which helps them focus better.
+Workers perusing pretty flowers tend to feel less tension and anxiety, which helps them focus better.
 When workers go home at night, they also can then get a good night’s sleep, thanks to flowers.
 Multiple studies have shown that inhaling lavender essential oil can help improve sleep.

-Edible flowers too have their pluses.
+Edible flowers to have their pluses.
 The top edible flowers that help with stress include roses, pansies, and hibiscus, among others.
 Just be sure to consult an expert for safety’s safe before consuming any flowers, as some are toxic.
 That said, hibiscus can make a tasty red tea, is anti-inflammatory, and can even lower blood pressure.

 Moscoso’s view: “Why not brighten someone’s day or your own with the undeniable power of calming flowers.”

 Whether it’s a box, a pallet, or a companywide logistics operation, Prime Fresh Handling is skilled in achieving safe on-time delivery of time- and temperature-sensitive products between any point of origin and destination around the world.